ZWhimsi/CS8803_GPU/README.md

     benchmarks.
   - Any interesting things you observed (Optional).
 - For Task-2:
-  - [To be added]
+  - A short explanation of your implementation.
+  - A comparison of the performance of the round-robin, GTO, and CCWS scheduling algorithms across provided benchmarks.

 > Note: Keep your report within 2 pages, and submit a PDF file.

 > Report grades are typically assessed on a pass/fail basis, where submission guarantees full credit.
 Additionally,
-> reports may contribute bonus points to compensate for any potential loss in grades for Task 1 and Task 2.
+> Reports may contribute bonus points to compensate for any potential loss in grades for Task 1 and Task 2.

 ## Grading
 - The assignment is worth **25 points** and is divided into 3 components, Task-1, Task-2 and a report.
 - **0 points** if you don't submit anything by the deadline.
 - **Task-1 is worth 10 points**, **Task-2 is worth 13 points**, and the **report is worth 2 points**.
 - Rubric for Task-1 and Task-2:
-  - **+50% points**: if you submit and code that compiles and runs without any errors/warnings but does **NOT** match the stats within acceptable tolerance.
+  - **+50% points**: if you submit a code that compiles and runs without any errors/warnings but does **NOT** match the stats within the acceptable tolerance.
   - **+40% points**: if your stats match the reference stats within acceptable tolerance **(+-5%)**.
   - **+10% points**: if your stats exactly match the reference stats.

-> For Task-1 We will use the *NUM_STALL_CYCLES* values from the `log/results.log` to award points.
+> For Task-1 We will use the *NUM_STALL_CYCLES* values from the logs to award points.

+> For Task-2 We will use the *MISSES_PER_1000_INSTR* values from the logs to award points.

 ## Submission Guidelines
 - You must submit all the deliverables on GradeScope (Which can be accessed through the Canvas menu).